 America’s most successful appeal lawyer, Kathleen Zellner, has come to Avery’s aid since Making a Murderer’s release, changing her Twitter bio to ‘Unmaking “Murderers’” in reference to the show.

-She’s also been using the social media platform to shut down anything that may go against Avery, saying of Kratz in one Tweet; “This bloodsucking gives vampires a bad name”.
+She’s been using the social media platform to shut down anything that may go against Avery, saying of Kratz in one Tweet; “This bloodsucking gives vampires a bad name”.
 If there’s going to be a development in the case it is likely to come via her.

 Zellner's also no stranger to featuring in documentaries about her case, having been part of dream.killer, about her wrongfully convicted client Ryan Ferguson.